 How to Take Ownership of Files and Folders in Windows

-Have you ever faced “Access denied” error while deleting or accessing any file or folder?
+Have you ever faced an “Access denied” error while deleting or accessing any file or folder?
 Many users face this problem daily.
-For example, Windows.old folder (created after upgrading of Windows) and hosts file, usually give this error if you try to delete or modify them.
-Which means, you need to take ownership and full access of such files and folders to solve “Access denied” error.
+For example, Windows.old folder (created after upgrading Windows) and the hosts file, usually give this error if you try to delete or modify them.
+This means you need to take ownership and full access of such files and folders to solve the “Access denied” error.

-This error occurs because you don’t have permissions to modify or delete that file or folder.
-You cannot modify or delete any file or folder unless either you are the owner of that file or folder; or you have been provided necessary permissions.
+This error occurs because you don’t have permission to modify or delete that file or folder.
+You cannot modify or delete any file or folder unless either you are the owner of that file or folder, or you have been provided the necessary permissions.
 So, how to solve this problem?
 You can change file and folder permissions to get the required access.
-It has been explained here in details.
+It has been explained here in detail.

-Take Ownership of Files and Folders in Single Click
+Take Ownership of Files and Folders in a Single Click

-A small registry key which allows you to take ownership and full control of any file or folder, can do it for you.
-This registry key will add Take Ownership option to right-click context menu.
-Let’s see the process in details.
+A small registry key that allows you to take ownership and full control of any file or folder, can do it for you.
+This registry key will add the Take Ownership option to the right-click context menu.
+Let’s see the process in detail.

-NOTE: Please note that you must be an Administrator on your PC in order to use this trick.
+NOTE: Please note that you must be an Administrator on your PC to use this trick.

-Step 1: Add Take Ownership Option to Right-Click Context Menu
+Step 1: Add the Take Ownership Option to the Right-Click Context Menu

 So, after downloading, extract the ZIP file.
 You will get to files inside that – InstallTakeOwnership.reg